What is the Pittsburgh Gaelic ATHLETIC Association?

 What is Gaelic Football?

-The sport is most popular sport in Ireland in terms of attendance, and the final of the All-Ireland Senior Championship, held annually at Croke Park, Dublin, draws crowds of more than 80,000 people.
-It is one of four sports (collectively referred to as the "Gaelic games") controlled by the Gaelic Athletic Association (GAA), the largest sporting organisation in Ireland.
+of course, the sport is most popular in Ireland in terms of attendance. the final of the All-Ireland Senior Championship, held annually at Croke Park, Dublin, draws crowds of more than 80,000 people.
+It is one of four sports (collectively referred to as the "Gaelic games") controlled by the Gaelic Athletic Association (GAA), the largest sporting organization in Ireland.
 Along with hurling and camogie, Gaelic football is one of the few remaining strictly amateur sports in the world, with players, coaches, and managers prohibited from receiving any form of payment.

 Get a taste of everything the sport has to offer by joining us at trainings, events or even just spectating games.
 For more information on becoming a part of the team, simply fill out the form below.
 We'll answer any questions you may have, along with providing you with upcoming dates for events and practices.